 Change Your World in an MIT Classroom

-The MIT Advanced Study Program (ASP) is your chance to enroll in MIT's STEM (Science, Technology, Engineering, Mathematics) classes as a non-degree student for a semester, a year, or longer.
+The MIT Professional Education Advanced Study Program (ASP) is your chance to enroll in MIT's STEM (Science, Technology, Engineering, Mathematics) classes as a non-degree student for a semester, a year, or longer.

 Our non-degree continuing education program offers maximum flexibility for working professionals and exceptional graduate students looking to enhance their knowledge and further their careers with an MIT education.

-As an ASP student, you will enroll in the same classes as MIT degree students and be part of the MIT community while studying at MIT.
-We admit both part-time and full-time students each Fall and Spring semester.
+ASP students are eligible to take the same classes as MIT degree students and are a part of the MIT community while they study at MIT.
+Applications are accepted each Fall and Spring semester for both part-time and full-time students

-Unlike degree programs, there are no required classes in the program.
-You create a customized course of study by browsing the MIT Course Catalog for classes that match your interests and goals.
-An admissions decision is then made for those specific classes.
+Unlike degree programs, there are no required classes for the program.
+Students create a customized course of study by browsing the MIT Course Catalog for classes that match their interests and goals and then apply to those specific classes through the Program.

 The Advanced Study Program welcomes part-time students from the greater Boston area who wish to continue their education by taking one or two classes per semester while working.
 All classes are held on campus in Cambridge, accessible by bicycle, foot, and public transit with limited parking options in the area as well.

 Classes generally necessitate just 2 to 5 hours of on-campus commitments per week, requiring a minimal distraction from your day job.
 Other work is done outside of class and can be scheduled on your own time.

 Part-time students have full access to MIT libraries and MIT community events.
 Participation in the Professional Education Advanced Study Program has allowed our part-time students to go on to enroll in graduate degree programs, travel for hands-on research, and even found their own companies.